 Frequently Asked Questions

 Why do we need an audit process?

-The audit process is a demonstration of our commitment to maintain the highest standard of professional practice of human resources management by CPHRTM designates.
-This is the proof of our conviction that the CPHRTM designation can safeguard the interests of the employer, employees, and general public.
+The audit process is a demonstration of our commitment to maintain the highest standard of professional practice of human resources management by CPHR designates.
+This is the proof of our conviction that the CPHR designation can safeguard the interests of the employer, employees, and general public.
 We establish the credibility of CPD reporting practices through an independent, verifiable audit process.